davecurryco/mystic-spheres/HuntForTheBlackDawn.md

 If the adventurers have raised the alarm, they will be set on by 4 war canoes, each manned by 6 **tribal warriors**.
 Otherwise, during the day there will be 1d6 log canoes each with 1d4 **tribesmen** out on the water, fishing for their sustanence.

 Along the northeast bank of the lake, a beehive-shaped hut on stilts juts precariously out of the rushes.
 A sunken, moss-grown canoe is tied up to a rickety pier made of driftwood lashed together with bark rope.
 A wisened tribesman sits quietly in the open door of the hut.
-He appears to be meditating, but is actually tending a fishing line.
+He appears to be tending a fishing line, but he is actually in a spirit-trance.
+If woken from his trance, he will be cooperative if a bit sullen, and will tell his story in pidgin Common.
+He rarely leaves his hut, though, and cannot offer any information about the bog witch's defenses or whereabouts.
+He will say that the witch's name is Malancalxoch (Twisted Heart Woman), but she went by the nickname Huztli Mala (Auntie Ugly).
+He will readily admit that the bog witch was more than a match for him, saying "She great huixo (sorceror).
+See many things.
+I little huixo.
+Now no stick.
+No magic."

 **Witch Doctor:** Tlaqui (M, 73, Quetalpa, shaman, N, Greed, Bitter, Unkempt)